Muhammedsuwaneh/Simple-Console-Based-Student-Database-System/README.md

 # Simple-Console-Based-Student-Database-System

-The program is a struct-based
+1. The program is a struct-based Student console management system
-It is capable of adding new students to the console.
-It can delete students, update student info and list students in alphabetical order.
+2. It performs the CRUD operations i.e
+3. Creates a students and stores it in a struct
+4. Reads a students data and displays it
+5. Updates a students info
+6. Deletes a student